How to Request a WSKey

 Select the Web Service(s) you want this WSKey associated with.

-There are two exceptional types of usage that we ask about.
+There are three exceptional types of usage that we ask about.
 Leave both boxes blank if neither matches your intended use of the WSKey.

 - I am interested in commercial use of this web service.

 Only commercial partners need to check this box.